Policy

 Reimbursement – Money paid to compensate travelers for money spent while traveling on official business.

-State mileage rate – A calculated mileage rate rounded to the nearest cent, based on the average of 2 GSA rates: (1) the rate labeled, “If use of a privately owned automobile is authorized or if no government-furnished automobile is available” and (2) the rate labeled “if a government-furnished automobile is available.”
-These rates are listed on the U.S. General Services Administration website.
+State mileage rate – A calculated mileage rate rounded to the nearest tenth of a cent, based on the average of 2 per diem rates: (1) the rate labeled, “If use of a privately owned automobile is authorized or if no government-furnished automobile is available” and (2) the rate labeled “if a government-furnished automobile is available.”
+These rates are listed on the U.S. General Services Administration website

 Traveler – Any person traveling on official state business for an agency or political subdivision.
 This definition includes employees, non-employees, board members, elected officials, vendors, volunteers, grant recipients, and award beneficiaries.